-Positions that remain unfilled include that of undersecretary of Defense for Personnel and Readiness, the assistant secretary of State for Intelligence and Research, the undersecretary of Homeland Security for Intelligence and Analysis and the US Representative to the Conference on Disarmament.
+Positions that remain unfilled include that of undersecretary of defense for personnel and readiness, the assistant secretary of state for intelligence and research, the undersecretary of homeland security for intelligence and analysis and the United States representative to the Conference on Disarmament.
 For each, the White House has submitted candidates that are “exceptionally qualified,” said Reid.

 “For political reasons, a handful of Republican senators are standing between these experts and their offices,” Reid complained — which is true.
 “And that means they are also standing between the American people and their security,” he added — which is something of a fearmongering exaggeration that few people are likely to take seriously.